boot2docker/boot2docker/README.md

 > **Note:** Boot2Docker uses port **2376**, the [registered IANA Docker SSL
 > port](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=docker)

+## Caveat Emptor

+Boot2Docker is currently designed and tuned for development.
+Using it for any kind of production workloads at this time is highly discouraged.

 ## Installation

 Installation instructions for [OS X](https://docs.docker.com/installation/mac/)